-There’s a large market for all types of animal repellents and deterrents but most are not successful or effective.
-We always recommend trapping and physical removal of animals for the most effective way to ensure the animals do not return.
+There’s a large market for various types of animal repellents and deterrents but most are not successful or effective.
+We always recommend trapping and physical removal of animals as the most effective way to ensure the animals do not return.

 We’ll go over a few different repellents and explain why we find them ineffective.

 The Different Types of Animal Repellents

 Ultrasonic Devices/Noise Makers

 These devices produce different sound frequencies depending on the animals they are intended to repel.
 They use frequencies higher than 20 kHz/kilohertz or lower than 20 kHz.
 On some devices, the user can adjust the frequency.

 The sound is intended to irritate pesky critters and prevent them from creating their living spaces close to where the noise originates from.